1964 U.S. National Championships – Women's singles

 First-seeded Maria Bueno defeated Carole Graebner 6–1, 6–0 in the final to win the women's singles tennis title at the 1964 U.S. National Championships.
+Bueno won the tournament without losing a set.
+Graebner refused to default even though she had second degree burns from a severe sunburn.

+It took Bueno only 25 minutes to win the final, though her own recollection was 19 minutes.

 Seeds

 The seeded players are listed below.
 Maria Bueno is the champion; others show in brackets the round in which they were eliminated.